Broadcasting Rights Evolution - From Terrestrial TV Golden Age to Digital Streaming

 From the 1960s through the 1990s, NPB's broadcasting rights business revolved around the Yomiuri Giants' terrestrial TV broadcasts.
-Giants night game broadcasts averaged over 20% viewership ratings, with the famous '10.8 Showdown' in 1994 recording an astonishing 48.8% in the Kanto region.
-Nippon Television acquired exclusive broadcasting rights for Giants games at a scale of tens of billions of yen annually, and these rights fees formed the backbone of team management finances.
+Yomiuri night game broadcasts averaged over 20% viewership ratings, with the famous '10.8 Showdown' in 1994 recording an astonishing 48.8% in the Kanto region.
+Nippon Television acquired exclusive broadcasting rights for Yomiuri games at a scale of tens of billions of yen annually, and these rights fees formed the backbone of team management finances.
 However, this structure contained fundamental distortions.
-The majority of broadcasting revenue was concentrated on the Giants, while Pacific League teams had virtually no opportunities for terrestrial broadcasts.
+The majority of broadcasting revenue was concentrated on the Yomiuri, while Pacific League teams had virtually no opportunities for terrestrial broadcasts.
 The economic disparity between the Central and Pacific Leagues widened due to the uneven distribution of broadcasting rights, contributing to the Pacific League's chronic deficit structure.
 The broadcasting rights business inherently contained structural problems that accelerated wealth concentration toward specific teams rather than promoting NPB's overall development.

 Declining Ratings and the Retreat of Terrestrial Broadcasting